sobiya57/zomato-rating-prediction/README.md

 ## 📌 Project Overview

-Restaurant ratings play a crucial role in customer decision-making.
+Restaurant ratings influence customer decisions.
-This project uses historical Zomato restaurant data to predict ratings using a supervised machine learning approach.
+Uses historical Zomato data to predict ratings with a supervised ML model.

-The trained model is hosted separately using **GitHub Releases** and dynamically loaded during runtime in the Streamlit app — making the deployment lightweight and scalable.
+The model is hosted via GitHub Releases and loaded dynamically at runtime, keeping deployment lightweight and scalable.

 ---